cakephp/docs/en/appendices/3-6-migration-guide.rst

   a ``timestamp`` option which allows you to set the ``Asset.timestamp`` setting for a single method call.
 * Cell classes now have an ``initialize()`` hook method.
+* ``PaginatorHelper`` will reset the page to 1 each time sort directions are changed.